GetStream/stream-chat-android/docs/MessageList.md

                               @Nullable MessageListView.MessageLongClickListener longClickListener);
 }
 ```

 ###### Create your own view holders
+As you can see above, `BaseViewHolders` are _abstract classes_ so you must override the functions of `BaseViewHolder` in your own view holders.<br/>
+Your own type of `Message` might has `Attachment` or not.<br/>
+Therefore, depending on the case, you may or may not define 'CustomAttachmentViewHolder'.<br/>
+Even though the own type of `Message` has an own type of `Attachment`, you may or may not define 'CustomAttachmentViewHolder'.<br/>
+In our example, will take the case that has 'CustomAttachmentViewHolder'.
 - `CustomMessageViewHolder`
 ```java
 public class CustomMessageViewHolder extends BaseMessageListItemViewHolder {